Young professional

-The term young professional generally refers to young people between 20 and 49 who are employed in a profession or white-collar occupation.
+The term young professional generally refers to young people between 20 and 40 who are employed in a profession or white-collar occupation.
 The meaning may be ambiguous and has evolved from its original narrow meaning of a young person in a professional field.
 Although derivative of the term 'yuppie', it has grown into its own set of meanings.

 Traits

 The term was originally, and is still used to some degree, to narrowly refer to recent graduates of professional schools serving in professional careers.
-The term typically refers to people between the ages of 20 and 40.
+The term typically refers to people between the ages of 20 and 40, but there are those who state 35 is the upper age range.

-Stereotypically, they can also be viewed as having an "obsession with success" and "plagued with loneliness."
-Alternatively, young professionals can be seen as highly spiritual and "seeking a spiritual outlet to balance their hectic working lives."
+Stereotypically, they can also be viewed as having an "obsession with success" and "plagued with loneliness".
+Alternatively, young professionals can be seen as highly spiritual and "seeking a spiritual outlet to balance their hectic working lives".

 Impact and connections with larger entities

 Young professionals can provide a welcome increase in a local area's tax base and can also create a snowball effect of attracting and infusing young energy and talent into an area.
 Young professionals can also organize themselves and bring energy to shape communities and alter local or ethnic politics.

 Young professionals are courted by larger social and occupational organizations or employers in some contexts, but not in other.

 Young professionals are also heavily targeted by purveyors of career and financial advice.

 In the workplace, young professionals can be viewed as talented and energetic individuals who present special management challenges or as "cannon fodder" to be cast aside once they are no longer profitable to a business.